On the 30th December 2019 HMRC published updated guidance on the subject of company mobile phones provided to employees.

 - There is, nevertheless, the possibility for two mobile phones to be provided to an employee without any tax charge arising: if one of those is provided explicitly for business use and any private use is “not significant”, then that will be ok, while the second phone remains ok under the normal exemption.
 (HMRC have unfortunately not defined “significant” for the purposes of private use of the “business” phone, so employers might be advised to forbid private use of that one, except in emergencies, perhaps.)
 In effect, it is possible to provide one mobile phone for private use and one for business use.

 What about the salary sacrifice scheme?

 Disappointingly, if anyone tries to undertake a “salary sacrifice” in favour of a mobile (or rather, “an optional remuneration arrangement” as salary sacrifice is known now), this won’t work and the salary given up will continue to be taxable under separate rules

 It should be noted that none of the above affects the normal principle that bona fide business costs borne by an employee using his or her own mobile phone are capable of being reimbursed free of tax.
 However, in view of (i) the difficulty, sometimes, of identifying the true amount of those business costs; (ii) the tax-free safety regarding private costs borne when the employer takes care of provision; and (iii) the potential attractiveness of this benefit to many employees, a company mobile can be a very effective perk.

 Hopefully this guidance will help to clarify the boundaries for employers on an item which is likely to be of practical interest to many.

-If you have questions arising from the above or which aren’t answered by this summary of the guidance, please don’t hesitate to contact your relationship principal here, or send an email to Tax Partner, Chris Barrington.
+If you have questions arising from the above or which aren’t answered by this summary of the guidance, please don’t hesitate to contact your relationship principal here, or email firstname.lastname@example.org to discuss.